 Cruise Ship Medical Exam

-Get your Cruise Ship Medical Exam at FirstMed in Budapest to officially confirm that you are in good health and can safely carry out your duties as a sea or river cruise crew member without endangering your well-being, passengers, or fellow staff.
+Get your Cruise Ship Medical Exam at FirstMed in Budapest to officially confirm that you are in good health and can safely carry out your duties as a sea or river cruise crew member.

 Set Sail with Confidence

-and more, who have partnered with us to deliver efficient seafarer medical examinations for their team.
+and more, who have entrusted us with seafarer medical examinations.

-How can you get your Cruise Ship Medical Exam at FirstMed?
+Getting your Cruise Ship Medical Exam at FirstMed is simple

 Schedule an appointment